 Yesterday I intentionally decluttered my Facebook page.
-I left more than 50 groups most I had no idea I was apart of.
+I left more than 50 groups.
 It was the most liberating feeling EVER.
-I honestly felt lighter every time the "Leave Group" button was hit.
-There were groups that served me no purpose at this point in my life and it was time to leave.
-Remaining in those groups was only taking up space something beneficial could be in.
+I honestly felt lighter every time I selected the "Leave Group" button.
+Some groups served me no purpose at this point in my life, and it was time to leave.
+Remaining in those groups was only taking up the space I needed for where I am in life.
 In my opinion, the best part of decluttering is the room it makes for the new.
-Before I started a business my focus was on other things, now that I am in business a shift has taken place.
-I am only interested in what will make me a better business woman, I am interested in continuing education courses, I am interested in learning from those who have gone before me.
-So yes my tastes have changed therefore; so did my social media accounts.
+Before I started a business, my focus was on other things; now that I am in business, my interests shifted.
+I am only interested in what will make me a better businesswoman; I am interested in continuing education courses.
+I am interested in learning from those who have gone before me.
+So yes, my tastes have changed; therefore, so did my social media accounts.

 I hope you caught that nugget and make it applicable to more than just social media groups, hello somebody!!!!!

-But yes, it is about time each of you reading this blog consider the same.
-You may need to leave several groups, unfriend several people, and unfollow any outlets that are not conducive to the environment you want set in your life.
+You may need to leave several groups, unfriend several people, and unfollow any outlets that are not conducive to the temperature of your life.
 You set the tone for your life by what you allow to flow in and out of it.
-Social media is what we make it and we have powerful tools called fingers that can be used to do some adjusting.
+Social media is what we make it, and we have powerful tools called fingers that can do some adjusting.
 You, my friend, have power!
-So consider a few things prior to clean up: where you are in life, where you want to be, is what I am feeding my mind via my newsfeed getting me any closer to my second answer, or is it keeping me stuck in the first.
+So consider a few things before clean up: where you are in life, where you want to be, is what I am feeding my mind via my newsfeed getting me any closer to my second answer, or is it keeping me stuck in the first.
 Think about it; what we meditate on, we become.

-Give yourself a fresh start and declutter today, I call is#DeclutterThursday.
+Give yourself a fresh start and declutter today.
 Take 10 minutes per day for the next week and tackle each of your social media accounts.
-I did groups yesterday, so today I will take care of the inactive people (you know the ones who just want to see what you have going on but don't really care for you).
-Set the tone for all of your spaces, your social media is your personal space.
+I did groups yesterday, so today, I will take care of the inactive people (you know, the ones who want to see what you have going on but don't care for you).
+Set the tone for all of your spaces; your social media is your personal space.
 You control what is allowed there.
 If you do not allow certain things in your house, why not treat your social media the same way.

 Ways to Declutter Social Media: